vrandall66/front-end-submissions-public/1706/mod-3/personal-project/john-michael-personal-project/rubric.md

 **1. Completion**

-* 4: Developer completed all the user stories and requirements set in check-ins in timely manner.
+* 3: Developer completed all the user stories and requirements set during check-ins.

 **2. Organization**